umigame-tech/Catapult/README.md

 # Catapult

-Catapult is a tool to generate Laravel project with CRUD pages from a json file.
+Catapult is a tool to generate Laravel project with simple admin pages and CRUD APIs from a json file.

-Catapult generates simple admin pages and CRUD APIs.

-Catapult automatically create classes below.
+It automatically creates classes below.

 - web.php and api.php (routes)
 - Models